victoriaajuwon/tau-intro-selenium-py/README.md

 # tau-intro-selenium-py
-This repository contains the companion project for the *Introduction to Selenium WebDriver with Python* course taught by [Andrew "Pandy" Knight](https://twitter.com/AutomationPanda) on [Test Automation University](https://testautomationu.applitools.com/).
+This repository contains the code written while taking the *Introduction to Selenium WebDriver with Python* course taught by [Andrew "Pandy" Knight](https://twitter.com/AutomationPanda) on [Test Automation University](https://testautomationu.applitools.com/).
-During the course, you will build a basic Web UI test automation solution using Python and Selenium WebDriver.
+During the course, I built a basic Web UI test automation solution using Python and Selenium WebDriver.
-Each chapter will add a new layer to the solution.
-Follow the instructions in this README to code the solution as you take each chapter.
-If you get stuck, refer to the example code in this repository for help.

 # Setup Instructions